Asad-Ismail/Grounding-Dino-FineTuning/README.md

 ## Installation:
-See original Repo for installation of required dependencies essentially we need to install prerequisits and
+See original Repo for installation of required dependencies essentially we need to install prerequisits

 ## Train: